pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - More negotiation
 - Less standard

-**[Your Organization] Strategy**: Use combination of all options, optimizing for each property and opportunity.
+**OHU-PNR Strategy**: Use combination of all options, optimizing for each property and opportunity.

 #### Structuring